 United States or Canada

-If you possess a resident permit for the United States or Canada, you will not be asked to apply for a Curaçao visa.
-If you have a multiple entry visa for the United States or Canada and are a citizen of one of the countries stated in the table below, you will not require a visa.
+If you possess a United States or Canada resident permit, you will not be asked to apply for a Curaçao visa.
+You will not require a visa if you have a multiple entry visa for the United States or Canada and are a citizen of one of the countries stated in the table below.

 Country